CrowdStrike/omigo-data-analytics/README.md

 ## Notes from the author
 * This library is built for simplicity, functionality and robustness.
 Good engineering practices are being followed slowly.
 * More examples with real life use cases is currently in progress.
 Feel free to reach out for any questions.
+* This project is in active research phase and not to be deployed in production.